 Starting your search for student loans can be a daunting task, but it’s a good feeling when you’ve found your first.
-Here are 4 tips to finding that loan.
+Here are 4 tips for how to find student loans.

 Think About Federal vs Private Loans

 Your first stop in the student loan process should be the FAFSA or the Free Application for Federal Student Aid.
 This will give you the best starting point with low-interest rates and options when it comes to repayment.
 However, the loans from the federal government may not be enough to cover all your college expenses.

 This is where private loans come in.
 They’re a great option, but you’ll want to do your research and investigate the options available before jumping in.

 Talk To Your Parents

 If you just graduated from high school or are a senior, you will most likely need your parents’ information for the FAFSA.
 This includes general information about them, but also their income.
 You will need their assistance when filling out the forms online.
 There will also be loans just for parents available through the Department of Education.

 If you’re in need of private loans, you will most likely require your parents or guardian to co-sign the paperwork.
 Most students don’t have the income or credit score required for these.
 It’s important to broach this subject with them now ahead of time, in case it becomes a need down the line.